pokeyuke/Landing-page/README.md

 The third image in the row belongs to user "Haanala 76" in publicdomainpictures.net and can be found in this link: https://www.publicdomainpictures.net/it/view-image.php?image=110561&picture=scarpe-da-tennis

 This is my very first layout made all by myself.
-I hope you enjoy it and im open to any suggestions
+I hope you enjoy it and im open to any suggestions.